 The challenges of Teams migration

 Migrating Teams content is not straightforward, and many companies provide third party tools that profess to make the process easier.
-Moving files and data from SharePoint sites, managing shared files between source teams and destination tenant, dealing with time constraints and keeping track of all your files can be somewhat overwhelming.
+Moving files and data from SharePoint sites, managing shared files between source teams and destination tenant, dealing with time constraints and keeping track of all your files when you migrate data can be somewhat overwhelming.

-But whether you use third party tools or the tools provided by Microsoft, it's a good idea to look at the main challenges and address those first before you migrate teams from one tenant to another:
+Whether you use third party tools or the tools provided by Microsoft, it's a good idea to look at the main challenges and address those first before you consider your Microsoft Teams migration:

 Challenge 1: Lack of pre-planning.
 One of the most common issues in tenant migration is not undertaking a structural review of your existing teams and chats, and deciding what to bring from your source tenant to your destination Teams tenant.